amandasbrn/ai-meal-planner/README.md

 ## 👾 Application Features
 ### Build a meal plan & grocery shop list
 When the user generates a meal plan, the LLM will generate x days' worth of meal plan, along with the grocery shop list to make those meals.
-The user can also download the grocery shop, then airdrop it to the phone (in my case, I am using an iOS environment, so it's convenient.)
+The user can also download the grocery shop, then airdrop it to the phone (in my case, I am using an iOS environment, so it's convenient).
 This brings me to the next feature.
 After the plan & grocery shop list are generated, it will be automatically stored in the database I built with sqlite3.
 Then, the plan and grocery list will be presented in the "Meal plan & grocery log" menu.

 ### Plan what's on your fridge